AliEmadElnazer/SalesDataMart/README.md

 - Use of dimension tables to create a normalized schema for the Data Mart.
 - Incorporation of data quality checks and transformations to ensure consistency.

-## Future Enhancements
-- Add more dimensions and facts to expand the Data Mart's analytical capabilities.
-- Implement advanced incremental loading mechanisms to improve performance.
-- Automate the execution of SSIS packages using SQL Server Agent.